Jackett/Jackett/.github/ISSUE_TEMPLATE.md

+### Read and complete in full with information about your setup and issue before submitting.
+### Do not delete the template.

 **Please use the search bar** at the top of the page and make sure you are not creating an already submitted issue.
 Check closed issues as well, because your issue may have already been fixed.
+Also check our [Troubleshooting](https://github.com/Jackett/Jackett/wiki/Troubleshooting) for steps to resolve common issues.

 Please read our [Contributing Guidelines](https://github.com/Jackett/Jackett/blob/master/CONTRIBUTING.md) before submitting your issue to ensure a prompt response to your bug.